zryska/Edge-Data-Store-Docs/V1/Configuration/Schemas/ConfigurationSchemaList.md

 # Configuration schemas

-The Edge Data Store is configured via a series of JSON files.
-The schemas for these files are provided in the installation directory and are documented below.
+Edge Data Store is configured through a series of JSON files.
+The schemas for these files are provided in the installation directory and are documented following.

 ## Edge Data Store configuration schemas